 The gift transfer while retaining a life estate technique is not appropriate for seniors who may need Medicaid within 5 years.
 If the senior attempts to qualify for Medicaid within five years of this transfer, Medicaid will require the senior to private pay (for example to a nursing home or managed care facility) the entire value of the house before Medicaid will provide any government dollars.

 In some cases, the family may be able to give the house back to the senior to avoid this Medicaid problem, but family dynamics may make this an unsure result.

 DO NOT WAIT TOO LONG TO CONVEY PROPERTY

 The family should not wait too long to shield the senior’s home against creditors, including medical creditors.
 Under North Carolina law, such procedures such as the JTWROS transfer and the home gift transfer with the retention of a life estate work to protect against future creditors, but may not work to protect against any already known or current creditors.

 In addition, seniors could encounter sudden illness at any time which could make them mentally incompetent, and unable to sign the legal documents needed to protect their home from creditors.

 It may frequently make good sense to use a JTWROS deed as insurance to shield a senior’s home from Medicaid Estate Recovery.
 Because a senior’s Medicaid bill can be so large, the JTWROS deed could help the family keep from losing the home to creditors in probate.
 Because the senior retains as much as 99% ownership in his home as part of a JTWROS conveyance, the senior retains control of his home and can use it like he always did.
 Thus, the JTWROS deed is a “low impact” asset preservation technique.

-To guard against all future estate creditors, the senior may gift away the remainder interest in his home, and retain a life estate.
+To guard against all creditors, including future creditors during the senior’s lifetime, the senior may gift away the remainder interest in his home, and retain a life estate.
 This can work well when done early, but should not be done if the the senior will need Medicaid in less than five years.